Relief for Adani Ports as Gujarat HC quashes demand notice

-New Delhi, May 18 (IANS) In a relief to Adani Ports and Special Economic Zone, the Gujarat High Court has quashed the demand notice of the Revenue Department as there were no steps taken by the Authorities for adjudicating the notice, Taxscan reported.
+New Delhi: In a relief to Adani Ports and Special Economic Zone, the Gujarat High Court has quashed the demand notice of the Revenue Department as there were no steps taken by the Authorities for adjudicating the notice, Taxscan reported.

 The petitioner, Adani Ports and Special Economic Zone, is engaged in the business of developing, operating and maintaining the port and port-based related infrastructure facilities, including the multi-product Special Economic Zone.